Yquem in daylight

 Château d'Yquem 1906 100p

 Tasted in April 2005.
 Recorked in 2002.
 Dark mahogany.
 It had an incredibly intense nose of molasses and chocolate with bitter orange fill, sophisticated and deep.
-There was incredible fatness, concentration and nuance richness on the palate, with fabulous sweetness and chocolate, cocoa and perfect balance.
-It was monumental wine and probably the most positive surprise of the tasting.
-This wine is almost 100 years old and still going strong – hopefully, it can add another ten more years in its history.
+There was incredible fatness, concentration, and nuance richness on the palate, with fabulous sweetness and chocolate, cocoa, and perfect balance.
+It was a monumental wine and probably the most positive surprise of the tasting.
+This wine is almost 100 years old and still going strong – hopefully, it can add another ten years to its history.

 Château d'Yquem 1891 93p

 Tasted in April 2005.
 Recorked in 1990.
 Dark brown.
 It had a delightful nose of toffee, chocolate and brown sugar and was quite sourish on the palate with a dash of sherry and tea.
-It was vivid wine in good balance, making quite an impression and should easily last for 3-4 more years.
+It was a vivid wine in good balance, making quite an impression, and it should easily last for 3-4 more years.

 114 years old d'Yquem - still going strong!
 May 2005